bcdtv/EC504-Project/README.md

  - asks for display option, set display off for large values of N
  - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
  - tests deque methods for correctness
  - each method is tested seperately
  - prints results to stdout

+**VEB Tree**
+command: make test-veb
+ - asks for display option, set display off for large values of N
+ - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
+ - tests vEB tree methods for correctness
+ - each method is tested seperately
+ - prints results to stdout